Beam-On-Graph: Simultaneous Channel Estimation for mmWave MIMO Systems with Multiple Users: Numerical Results

 We first show simulation results for the single-user case in Fig. \ref{SU_M} over a range of different SNR values.
 It is worth noting that the single-user case is the equivalent to the multi-user case where the BS can communicate with each user in an adjacent dedicated sub-channel, as discussed in Sec. \ref{sec:BS_stop}.
 Fig. \ref{SU_M} shows the average number of channel measurements by each of the aforementioned approaches.
 We can see that both variations of the SWIFT algorithm are able to adaptively increase the number of measurements at low SNR values in order to meet the required channel estimation convergence criterion.
 As all other algorithms use a fixed number of measurements, their average number of measurements remains unchanged across the whole SNR range.
 Comparing the two SWIFT approaches, we see that SWIFT-PEPA requires less measurements at low SNR.
 We also see that the two schemes converge to a similar average number of channel measurements at high SNRs.

-Fig. \ref{SU_rate} shows the resulting average effective rate as defined by (\ref{effective_rate}) of various schemes with different length of coherence time.
-More specifically, Fig. \ref{SU_rate} (a) considers a coherence time of $L_c =200$ and Fig. \ref{SU_rate} (b) considers $L_c =400$ symbols.
+Fig. \ref{SU_rate} shows the resulting average effective rate as defined by (\ref{effective_rate}) of various schemes with different length of coherence time\footnote{Although MSE is a common estimation performance metric, for channels with both strong and even imperfect sparsity, it can often favor conservative algorithms that yield weak and incorrect results over ones that actually attempt to provide a solution.}.
+More specifically, Fig. \ref{SU_rate} (a) considers a coherence time of $T_c =200$ and Fig. \ref{SU_rate} (b) considers $T_c =400$ symbols.
 As the adopted performance metric of effective rate considers both the training quality and overhead, it more accurately reflects the channel estimation performance.
 From Fig. \ref{SU_rate} (a), we can observe that both SWIFT approaches are able to achieve a superior effective rate over a large range of SNR values.
 We also see that different FNRB schemes using a fixed number of measurements can outperform each other depending on both the value of SNR and coherence time.
 In particular, this can be seen in Fig. \ref{SU_rate} (b) where FNRB with $T_E=60$ is the best performing scheme at high SNR, but the worst at low SNR.
 In contrast, SWIFT-PEPA is always the best performing scheme.
 It is worth noting that the complexity of SWIFT-PEPA is slightly higher than SWIFT-FPA, as the beam selection probability vector is based on the channel measurements and therefore cannot be computed offline.